allykzam/Amazingant.FSharp.TypeExpansion/README.md

 This library is a code generator, which uses a template-driven system to "expand" types.
 The types that need to be expanded -- as well as the functions that perform the expansions -- are user-provided.
-That is, this provider does not come with any templates enabled.
+There are some working templates in a separate project [here][templates-proj] as examples.

 This expansion system allows creating short and simple type definitions with a single complex template, with larger resulting types that contain additional behavior.

-For some working examples, please take a look at the accompanying [templates][templates-proj] project, which includes some real-world samples that are being used for real-world code.
+For some working examples, please take a look at the accompanying [templates][templates-proj] project, which includes templates that are actively used in real-world code.

 Examples
 --------

-In the following code, a simple record type is defined and marked with the `ExpandableType` attribute.
+In the following snippet, a simple record type is defined and marked with the `ExpandableType` attribute.
 Due to the particular template that will be applied, the simple type includes a static property named `DefaultValue` which provides, as its name implies, a default value.